iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Regression Metrics.md

 ![RMSE](Image/RMSE.png)

 - Square Root of MSE, RMSE is useful at the time of undesired large errors.
 - RMSE is a more intuitive measure of error than MSE.
+Provides a more interpretable measure.
 - It is measured in the same units as the predicted variable.
 - It gives high weight to large errors.
 RMSE is useful when large errors are undesirable.
 - Combines the properties of MAE (same unit) and MSE (magnifies smaller errors).